 ‘Children with autism are colourful, they are often very beautiful and like the rainbow, they stand out’ – Adele Devine

-Autism has been widely known in twentieth century, but like many disorders which we identify now, autism has been believed to have always existed.
+Autism has been widely known in the twentieth century, but like many disorders which we identify now, autism has been believed to have always existed.
 Autism is a developmental disorder.
 It presents itself in the first three years of life.
 It can be detected in a child as early as 18 months.

 It is important to detect autism early as there is no known cause and no cure from the perspective of neuroscience, there have been ample evidence on neuroplasticity—if we intervene early, we have a better chance of changing the developing brain.
 Behaviourally, early intervention stops problematic behaviour from becoming a habit as age increases, including higher intelligence (IQ), and increased social and daily living skills.